What is normal, and what isn’t for a menstrual cycle? Do you have shorter periods than usual? Let’s find out!

-In general, when you have any changes to your menstrual cycle, including: heavier/lighter flow, spotting between periods, varying cycle length, or number of days you’re menstruating, you should check with your doctor.
+In general, when you have any changes to your cycle, including: heavier/lighter flow, spotting between periods, varying cycle length, or number of days you’re menstruating, you should check with your doctor.
 It can be a sign of a menstrual disorder that requires treatment.

 My Period is Shorter than Normal